yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/README.md

+# Retirement notice
+This workshop will be retired effective July 30, 2022.
+At that time the repository will be archived, and the materials will not be maintained.

+For questions or concerns regarding the MCW library, email us at [AskMCW](mailto:AskMCW@microsoft.com).
+Please remember to include the title of the workshop in your email.

 # Continuous delivery in Azure DevOps

 Fabrikam Medical Conferences provides conference web site services tailored to the medical community.
 They started out 10 years ago building a few conference sites for a small conference organizer.
 Since then, word of mouth has spread, and Fabrikam MedicalConferences is now a well-known industry brand.
 They currently handle over 100 conferences per year and growing.